unlight/asmt-javascript-questions/README.md

 - Have you ever used flow in your project?
 Could you please tell us about Flow.
 What are benefits of its usage?
 - Unit test vs e2e?
 Coverage at you project?
 How private methods can be tested?
 - Let's imagine situation when you, as a key developer, have a requirement from customer to make some very specific implementation of some feature.
 After analizing this story, you find out that implementing it in proposed way will severely hurt maintainability and will heavily slowdown development process of next features.
 What will you do?
-- How will you estimate task you have never performed?
 - From your point of view, what is the most major accomplishment or achievement,that gives you most confidence in becoming a D3?
 - How do you keep yourself in good technical state? (read smth, where?)
 What was the latest?
 - You used to work with C, Java, Python.
 Could you compare ecosystems of those languages with JavaScript? highlight some cons pros? npm vs other